tolgee/tolgee-platform/README.md

 ### True integrations

-Tolgee is not just another localization platform offering integrations that just sync your local data with the backend.
-Tolgee is truly integrated into your app via SDKs.
+Tolgee is not just another localization platform offering integrations that just sync your local data with the backend but also Tolgee is truly integrated into your app via SDKs.

 ### Machine translation